aspectran/aspectran.github.io/_pages/en/docs/aspectow/node-manager.md

 2.  **Dynamic Generation (Gateway Mode)**: Generates a **UUID-based unique ID** dynamically to prevent collisions during autoscaling.
 3.  **Default (Direct Mode)**: Defaults to fixed `node1`.

+### 4.3.
+Group Concept and Service Consistency Principle
+In Aspectow Node Manager, a **Group** represents a **logical scale-out set** of node instances performing identical roles.

+*   **Consistency of Service Configuration**: Nodes sharing the same `Group ID` are treated as replicas providing identical service and application specifications.
+*   **Independent Service Separation**: If nodes host differing services or internal application setups, they must not be placed in the same group but instead separated into **distinct `Group ID`s** to manage them as independent service pools.
+*   **Operational Principles for Configuration Changes**: When service configurations (e.g., AppMon metadata) within a group change, a **rolling restart of the group** or a **blue/green group transition** is recommended to preserve consistency across the entire group.

 ## 5. Redis Dynamic Metadata Management, Self-Healing & Automatic Cleanup (GC)

 In Gateway mode, a dynamic metadata management and Garbage Collection (GC) system powered by Redis ensures that management dashboards always reflect the latest cluster topology, even as nodes dynamically launch or terminate: